willsowerbutts/ersatz80/README.md

 Note N/C = no connection.

 I also have a 10K resistor between /RESET and GND just to ensure the Z80 stays reset until the AVR starts up.
-This is very likely not be required, but shouldn't hurt (let me know if you test without this).
+This is very likely not required, but shouldn't hurt (let me know if you test without this).

 ## Building

 To build this you will need make, gcc-avr, avr-libc, avrdude, z80asm and python.
 You'll also need a terminal program, I recommend picocom.
+The Arduino IDE is not required (or desired!).

 I'm assuming you're using Linux.
 On a Debian or Ubuntu system you should be able to install all the required software with: